wallix/awless/README.md

 Use `awless list`, `awless list -h` or `awless help list` to see all resources that can be listed.

-When dealing with long lists of resources you can filter with the `--filter` flag as such:
+When dealing with long lists of resources you can filter by property with the `--filter` flag as such:

 ```sh
 awless list volumes --filter state=in-use --filter type=gp2